WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Related Work

-However, these prior works have neglected the intrinsic feature differences between RGB and infrared modalities, and simply utilized dual-stream symmetrical CNN backbones for RGB and infrared feature extraction.
-In fact, for infrared modality rich in contour features but deficient in texture features, it is unnecessary to apply dense learnable CNN layers at shallow stages.
-Instead, it is suggested to extract features differentially according to the characteristics of different modalities, otherwise may result in excessive computational burden and even feature redundancy.
-Following this idea, frequency-domain feature extraction approach with more lightweight weights and lower computational burden is exploited along with the spatial-domain approach in this study.
+However, these prior works have neglected the intrinsic feature differences between RGB and infrared modalities, and simply utilized symmetrical backbones for both modalities.
+In fact, for infrared modality rich in contour features but deficient in texture features, it is unnecessary to apply heavyweight neural layers at shallow stages, which may results in excessive computational burden and even feature redundancy.
+Instead, we explore to extract features differentially according to the characteristics of different modalities with lower computational burden.

-Meanwhile, for crossmodal fusion, fusion schemes in prior works \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} assumed features of different spectra are numerically homogeneous.
+Meanwhile, crossmodal fusion schemes in prior works \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} assumed features of different spectra are numerically homogeneous.
 Accordingly, they tended to filter out redundant features with minor numeric differences from multispectral features.
-However, due to the huge semantic gap between different modalities, redundant features of different modalities can present a large discrepancy in their numeric values, which will hinder the crossmodal fusion of these methods.
+However, due to the huge semantic gap between modalities, redundant features of different modalities can present a large discrepancy in their numeric values, which will hinder the crossmodal fusion of these methods.
 Therefore, in this study, we establish the semantic-aware interaction between crossmodal features based on their spatial consistency, and further exploit their complementary information.

-\paragraph{Wavelets in Deep Learning} As an extensively used technique in signal processing especially time-frequency analysis, Wavelets\cite{mallat1989wavelet} can benefit many applications in computer vision.
-Discrete Wavelet Transform (DWT) is able to efficiently decompose an image into different frequency components, and has been exploited by recent works to improve visual representation learning.
-Through substituting pooling operations with DWT, Li \emph{et al.} \cite{li2021wavecnet} filtered out high-frequency components to improve the noise robustness of image classification.
-On the contrary, Yao \emph{et al.} \cite{yao2022waveTransformer} preserved the high-frequency components for higher inference accuracy while conduct downsampling operations in self-attention modules.
-Besides, some researchers exploited the reconstruction ability of inverse DWT to cope with low-level image-to-image translation tasks such as super resolution\cite{guo2017deep,li2022wavelet} and image demoir\'eing\cite{liu2020wavelet,zheng2021learning}, etc.